EXERCISE / BODY-TYPE INFO

 Lie face down on the floor with your arms by your side, palms up.
 Engage your core and raise your upper and lower body off the floor.
 Simultaneously turn your palms down and draw your shoulder blades down and together.
 Keep the head in line with the spine.
 Hold the position.

-Stand feet hip width apart and hold a barbell with a close grip.
+Stand feet hip width apart and hold a dumbbell in each hand.
 Hinge at the hips with slight knee flexion and bring the torso forwards maintaining neutral spine.
-Pull with the arms into a row position, elbow in close to your side.
+Pull with the arms into a row position, elbow flared to the side.
 Extend the arms.

 HAMSTRING CURL — Swiss Ball